Balmain

 Balmain is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Balmain's population, as of November 2025, is approximately 15,951.
-This figure reflects an increase of 372 people since the 2021 Census, which recorded a population of 15,579.
-The change is inferred from the estimated resident population of 15,990 as of June 2024 and an additional 8 validated new addresses since the Census date.
-This results in a population density ratio of 6,182 persons per square kilometer, placing Balmain within the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-Balmain's growth rate of 2.4% since the Census is within 1.0 percentage points of its SA3 area (3.4%), demonstrating competitive growth fundamentals.
-Overseas migration contributed approximately 72.4% of overall population gains during recent periods, driving primary population growth in the area.
+Balmain's population, as of February 2026, is approximately 16,123.
+This figure reflects a growth of 544 people since the 2021 Census, which reported a population of 15,579.
+The increase was inferred from the estimated resident population of 15,979 in June 2024 and an additional 11 validated new addresses since the Census date.
+This results in a population density ratio of 6,249 persons per square kilometer, placing Balmain within the top 10% of national locations assessed by AreaSearch.
+The area's 3.5% growth since the census is close to the SA3 area's growth rate of 3.8%, indicating strong fundamentals for population growth.
+Overseas migration contributed approximately 72.4% of Balmain's overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections released in 2022 using a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest annual ERP population numbers, Balmain is expected to grow by approximately 1,072 persons to 2041, reflecting a total gain of 6.9% over the 17-year period.
+By 2041, Balmain is expected to increase by approximately 1,072 persons based on the latest annual ERP population numbers, reflecting a total increase of about 5.8% over the 17-year period.

 Frequently Asked Questions - Population